 You must first register that you will be on leave from work and then apply to Försäkringskassan for parental benefit.
 You can both register and apply on the Försäkringskassan website if you have a Swedish electronic ID.

 If your application is complete, the money will be paid within 30 days.
-In other cases, Försäkringskassan will contact you within a week.
-The money is paid on the 25th of every month.
+The money is paid into your account on the 25th of every month.